zenustech/zeno/docs/contributing.md

 # Coding style

-Zeno is based on C++17 and Python 3.7+, you may assume all their features are available in coding.
+Zeno is based on C++20, you may assume all C++17 features and some C++20 features to be available in coding.

 Code style is not forced, also we won't format every code merged in to the repo.